IAAPA 2021 Round-up #1: New Games From Bandai Namco Amusements, exA-Arcadia, LAI Games, Retro Arcade, Sega, TouchMagix

 Pricing was being mentioned for pretty much everything, although keep in mind that it’ll vary some between distributors.
 One note on that with Chompionship – I stated in the video and in the original post that there would be an upgrade kit to original Pac-Man Battle Royales, but it’s important to note that the kit is ONLY available if you purchase a new Chompionship cabinet.
 That is what allows an operator to access the 8-player mode.
 Also, the QR codes on the pedestal version will be made into one to simplify the process.

-Also, I got to play some of Pac-Man Compionship with Frank Cosentino (Namco on the front right) and Eugene Jarvis (back left).
-Video coming soon
+Also, I got to play some of Pac-Man Chompionship with Frank Cosentino (Namco on the front right) and Eugene Jarvis (back left).
+Video coming soon…

 exA-Arcadia

-Also in a smaller booth than what they had from a previous show, exA was there to demonstrate their 2p and 4p cabinets and a bunch of the games.
+Also in a smaller booth than what they had at previous shows, exA attended IAAPA 2021 to demonstrate their 2P and 4P cabinets and a bunch of new games.
 Fortunately, ShouTime (the CEO of exA-Arcadia in case you are not familiar with his screen name) was kind enough to show me several in-development titles upon request, a few of which I’ve posted to YouTube.
 Unfortunately, there were titles like Akai/Crimson Katana EXA that I couldn’t film, but I did get to play (I think that fans will be happy with it, particularly with the EXA Mode.
 It is following the same pattern seen with DoDonPachi EXA, offering existing releases of the game along with the new EXA Mode).

 Note that for any new-new titles mentioned here, expect them to ship next year (excepting Cotton, which may ship in December).